 In Extbase, the main file (

-available in the controller and Fluid views without further work needed.
-Other files will
+automatically and is available in the controller and Fluid views without any

 As mentioned above, the translation files follow the same naming conventions, but are prepended with the language code and a dot.
 They are stored alongside the default language files.